Kentucky Foreclosure Laws and Procedures

 If you default on your mortgage payments for your home in Kentucky, the foreclosure will be judicial.

 A judicial foreclosure begins when the lender files a lawsuit asking a court for an order allowing a foreclosure sale.
 The lender gives notice of the suit by serving you a summons and complaint.
 You generally get 20 days after service to file an answer.
 (Ky.
 R. Civ.
-P. 4.02).
-If you don't respond to the suit, the lender will ask the court for, and probably receive, a default judgment, which will allow it to hold a foreclosure sale.
-(The court might send the matter to the master commissioner, who is a court-appointed official, for a foreclosure recommendation.
-If the judge agrees with the recommendation, the lender gets a default judgment and wins the case.)
+P. 4.02 (2025).)

 At the sale, the lender usually makes a credit bid.
 The lender can bid up to the total amount owed, including fees and costs, or it may bid less.
 In some states, including Kentucky, when the lender is the high bidder at the sale but bids less than the total debt, it can get a deficiency judgment against the borrower.
-If the lender is the highest bidder, the property becomes what's called "Real Estate Owned" (REO).
+The property becomes "real estate owned" (REO) if the lender is the highest bidder.

-Under Kentucky law, the new owner from the foreclosure sale gets the right to possess the property after ten days' notice to the former owners.
+Under Kentucky law, the new owner from the foreclosure sale gets the right to possess the property after giving the former owner ten days' notice.
 Then, the purchaser can get a writ of possession from the court.
 (Ky.
-Rev. Stat.
-Ann. § 426.260).
+Rev. Stat. § 426.260 (2025).)

 Reinstating the Loan

 Kentucky law doesn't provide a statutory right to reinstate the loan before the sale unless the loan is a high-cost home loan.
 Before filing a complaint to foreclose a high-cost home loan, the lender has to provide a notice of default to the borrower that gives 30 days to cure the default and reinstate the mortgage.
 (Ky.
-Rev. Stat.
-Ann. § 360.100).
+Rev. Stat. § 360.100 (2025).)

 One way to stop a foreclosure is by "redeeming" the property.
 To redeem, you have to pay off the full amount of the loan before the foreclosure sale.

-Some states also provide foreclosed borrowers with a redemption period after the foreclosure sale, during which they can buy back the home.
+Some states also provide foreclosed borrowers a redemption period after the foreclosure sale, during which they can buy back the home.
 Under Kentucky law, if the home sells for less than two-thirds of the appraised value, the redemption period is six months after the sale.
 (Ky.
-Rev. Stat.
-Ann. § 426.530).
+Rev. Stat. § 426.530 (2025).)

 Filing for Bankruptcy